mxochicale/seminars/2020/2020-02-05-research-software-london/readme.md

-# The importance and challenges of sharing research software” (#orlfeb20)
+# The importance and challenges of sharing research software (#orlfeb20)

 ## Detials of the event
 * Date And Time